panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 console.log(name); // logs undefined
 ```

-`name` variable, while being declared, it is not yet initialized so it has `undefined` value.
+`name` variable, while being declared, it is not yet initialized so it has an `undefined` value.

 You can easily reassign values to `var` variables, same as with `let` variables.